Characters of the Marvel Cinematic Universe: M–Z: Brock Rumlow / Crossbones

 Brock Rumlow (portrayed by Frank Grillo) is the commander of S.H.I.E.L.D.'s counter-terrorism S.T.R.I.K.E. team who is revealed to be a double-agent for Hydra.
 In 2014, Rumlow and his unit are tasked with hunting Steve Rogers when he refuses to disclose S.H.I.E.L.D. information to Secretary Alexander Pierce.
 After being exposed by Rogers as a Hydra operative, Rumlow comes into conflict with Sharon Carter and Sam Wilson in the Triskelion until a Helicarrier crashes into it, leaving him with severe burns and facial scars.
-Rumlow abandons Hydra upon recovering and begins operating as the masked mercenary Crossbones.
+Rumlow abandons Hydra upon recovering and begins operating as the armored, masked mercenary Crossbones.
 In 2016, he leads a group of other mercenaries in stealing a biological weapon from an institute for infectious diseases in Lagos, Nigeria.
 The Avengers intervene and Rumlow is defeated by Rogers.
 In a final attempt to kill Rogers, Rumlow detonates a bomb but Wanda Maximoff contains the blast and levitates it and Rumlow into a nearby building, killing him and dozens of Wakandan humanitarian workers.

 In an alternate universe, Rumlow and his S.T.R.I.K.E. team attempt to secure Loki's scepter following the Battle of New York in 2012, but are tricked by the version of Rogers from the main universe into giving it to him instead.
 In an alternate universe where Peggy Carter became Captain Carter, Rumlow and his S.T.R.I.K.E. team join a mission to the Lemurian Star where the Hydra Stomper armor is found.
 They later protect Secretary of State Bucky Barnes from an assassination attempt by the brainwashed Steve Rogers.
 This Rumlow does not appear to be a Hydra agent as the organization had been destroyed by Steve and Bucky in 1953, and he instead genuinely works for S.H.I.E.L.D.
 In an alternate universe where Thor is an only child, Rumlow appeared with S.H.I.E.L.D. to deal with the party that is spreading all over Earth.
 He also complained about never releasing a nuke to deal with Thor.
 In an alternate universe where the Emergence destroyed Earth, he appears as one of the survivors and members of a resistance movement against Quentin Beck's regime.
 In an alternate universe observed by the Watcher, Crossbones is a pirate.

-As of 2025, the character has appeared in two projects: the films Captain America: The Winter Soldier and Captain America: Civil War.
+As of 2026, the character has appeared in two projects: the films Captain America: The Winter Soldier and Captain America: Civil War.
 Alternate universe variants of Rumlow appeared in two projects: the film Avengers: Endgame; and the Disney+ animated series What If...?.

 Jack Russell / Werewolf by Night

 Jack Russell (portrayed by Gael García Bernal), also known as Werewolf by Night, is a monster hunter of Mexican ancestry who has been afflicted with a curse that turns him into a werewolf.

-As of 2025, the character has appeared in one project: the Disney+ special Werewolf by Night (2022).
+As of 2026, the character has appeared in one project: the Disney+ special Werewolf by Night (2022).